 The answer is almost never what teachers expect.
 It is not that they are more experienced, more talented, or more naturally organized.
 It is not that they have an easier class or fewer responsibilities.
 The difference is almost always structural: they have built their classroom around a reliable system rather than rebuilding it from the ground up week after week.

 That distinction matters enormously.
 Because a system is learnable.
 It is not a personality trait.
 It is not luck.
-It is a set of decisions made early in the year that pay dividends every single week thereafter.
+It is a set of decisions made early in the year that pay dividends every single week thereafter — and it is exactly what an Ignited Teaching membership is built to give you.

 They Stopped Treating Every Week Like a Blank Page